SauravSinghChandel/message-board/README.md

 - login.py - login logic
 - session_check.py - checks if the user is logged in
 - signin.py - adds user to the database and verifies their username
+- test_user_logic.py - Test file
+- ch_pass.py and ch_uname.py - Responsible for changing the username and password

 ## Architecture Details

-Architecture details can be found [here.](https://github.com/CS2005F23/term-project-teamj/tree/master/docs/Component%20Architecture)
+Architecture details for individual parts can be found [here.](https://github.com/CS2005F23/term-project-teamj/tree/master/docs/Component%20Architecture)

 ## Issue board